samlaubscher/Bristol-Blackbook/README.md

 - On the profile page, when users click to delete a work, the modal window glitches out and jumps between the center of the screen and inside the work card panel.
 This often makes it really hard to click one of the options.
 This needs to be fixed by repositioning the divs.

+- The gradient underline on the header logo box displays strangely on Apple Facebook and Safari browsers.
+The underline displays as a full box, there may be some code to fix this but due to time this will have to wait.

+- The search feature only returns the artist name.
+All objects used to return if a query matched, so I may have changed the code by accident.
+I could not see the issue when looking inititaly, so for now the feature just searches for the artist name and this fix can be implemented at a later date.

 [Back to Table Of Contents](#table-of-contents)

 ## 5 Deployment